Advising & Placement Testing

 Summer Faculty Advisers

-The faculty adviser you meet with during summer orientation more than likely will not be your permanent academic adviser.
+The faculty adviser you meet with during Summer Orientation more than likely will not be your permanent academic adviser.
 Summer faculty advisers are trained specifically to deal with new-student scheduling.
-During Week of Welcome in the fall, you will have an opportunity to meet with your permanent academic adviser.
+During Week of Welcome in the fall, you’ll have an opportunity to meet with your permanent academic adviser.

 The Writing Placement Essay